When Flyovers Go Bad

 Because of Sept.
 11 and the fallout from the April 2009 flyover, the U.S. government has been much more careful in notifying the public of exercises involving low-flying planes.
 In May 2009, when NORAD was conducting night-time maneuvers over Washington D.C., the government sent out many press releases, advisories and notifications to local agencies and to the general public.

-For more information about flyovers, military planes and other related topics, look over the links on the next page.
+For more information about flyovers, military planes and other related topics, look over the links below.